Lebanon Report 2021: #6, A Path Forward

 Simon of Cyrene, a simple bystander, steps forward to help Jesus to carry His cross.

 This is the second of our Unitas reports on the dramatic situation in Lebanon today.
 We send these report to our “Friends of Lebanon” members — those who have sent donations to support the people of Lebanon.
-We are calling this Report: Lebanon Report #2, August 3, 2021.
+We are calling this Report: Lebanon Report 2021: #6, A Path Forward.
 All the reports will be archived on the Inside the Vatican website.
 (See also this.)